vissense/angular-vissense/README.md

 Angular directives for [VisSense.js](https://github.com/vissense/vissense).

 This package is highly experimental.
+Come back when we have tests.

 ```html
   <div vissense-monitor